-Our 2019 ranking of the top game design school programs in Arizona.
+Our 2020 ranking of the top game design school program in Arizona.
 For an explanation of the ranking criteria, click here.

 All Games students are “exposed to all the tools of the trade, as well as programming and asset creation video game design skill sets.
 Coursework emphasizes design skills such as strong initial concepts, design documentation, game balancing and play testing, interactive storytelling, and interface design.
 Students will also take “a critical approach to the study of gameplay, player interaction, role-playing, and community dynamics as well as the unique features of the numerous game platforms available in the marketplace.”